The following tweet was sent out by the Saskatchewan chapter of Agriculture in the Classroom and became the starting point for this piece.

 Animal welfare, the humane treatment of animals, is very important to the people who raise and care for them.
 Ensuring that farm animals (livestock) are treated humanely during transportation is part of responsible animal care.
 (Emphasis added)AITC – snapAG Transporting Farm Animals

 This is counter to the reality that millions of animals die on transport trucks in Canada every year.
 With stories like Canada’s Livestock Transportation Rules ‘Worst in the Western World’: Advocate, Torturous Journey for Animals to Canadian Plates, and Legalized Cruelty: the Gaps in Canada’s Animal Transport Laws, we wonder if AITC is telling the full truth of what actually happens on transport trucks in Canada to schoolchildren.
-We looked at Statistics Canada and Ontario Government data to look at how many chickens die in transport trucks in just one month, in one province.
+We looked at Statistics Canada to show how many animals die on transport trucks en route to federally-licensed slaughterhouses in Canada.
 Do the children know this?
 Should they?